What is an op-ed?

 Are op-eds edited?

 While Today’s Esquire is careful not to alter the writer’s voice or opinion, we do reserve the right to make any and all decisions surrounding headlines, and may edit submissions for clarity.
-Editors for Today’s Esquire will also fact check and copy edit submissions for grammar, style and length.
-If a submission requires extensive editing, we will have writer’s sign off on the final version prior to publication.
+We also reverse the right to add expert quotes and links to your piece, where our Editor and readers feel this would add authority.
+Our Editor and readers will also fact check and copy edit submissions for grammar, style, and length.

-If you have any questions regarding the above standards, or wish to learn more, please contact Today’s Esquire by emailing [email protected].
+If you have any questions regarding the above standards, or wish to learn more, please contact Today’s Esquire by emailing our editor, Aron Solomon, at [email protected]